-- 2 To use default hyperlinks present in the selected data set, select Use Default Hyperlink, if necessary.
-For more information about using default hyperlinks, see "Working with default hyperlinks," later in this chapter. - 3 In Fields, do one of the following: - To create a summary table, select Summarize.
-For more information about creating a summary table see Chapter 7, "Working with summary tables." - To create a detail report, deselect Summarize.

-4 In Available Data, press Ctrl, and select each data field to use from the list of available data fields.
+- 2 To use or disable default hyperlinks present in the selected data set, select or deselect Use Default Hyperlink, as necessary. - 3 In Fields, do one of the following: - To create a summary table, select Summarize. - To create a detail report, deselect Summarize. - 4 In Available Data, press Ctrl, and select each data field to use from the list of available data fields.
 Then select the right arrow.
 The selected data fields appear in Current Column Selections, as shown in Figure 1-17.